ygourven/100pchum1-webring/README.md

 In the early days of the World Wide Web, webrings were a popular way for people to connect through common interests.
 People used CGI scripts to run these, but today, a lot can be done with just a few lines of JavaScript on static websites.

+NB : parts of this website have been translated into French.
+The footer has been modified to include a thumbnail of the webring logo and link to our ethics charter

 ## Features

 * This starter site is built with Jekyll as a static site and can be run with GitHub Pages **for free**.